-We wish is to establish maximal parabolic regularity theorems for (3.28).
+We wish to establish maximal parabolic regularity theorems for (3.28).
 For this, we shall proceed by gradually decreasing the order of spatial differentiability.
 Let us start with the Hilbertian case, that is, p = q = r = 2.
-For the meantime we ignore the subscript L. The main tool is a classical theorem in [22] which we state for the convenience of the reader.
+In the meantime, we ignore the subscript L. The main tool is a classical theorem in [22], which we state for the convenience of the reader.